-Middle School Humanities includes the study of History, Geography and Civics & Citizenship, please find more information about each program below.
+Middle School Humanities includes the study of History, Geography and Civics and Citizenship.
+More information about each program can be found below.

 The Year 7 curriculum provides a study of history from the time of the earliest human communities to the end of the ancient period, approximately 60 000 BC (BCE) – c.650 AD (CE).
 It was a period defined by the development of cultural practices and organised societies.
-The study of the ancient world includes the discoveries (the remains of the past and what we know) and the mysteries (what we do not know) about this period of history, in a range of societies including Australia, Egypt, Greece, Rome, China and India.
+The study of the ancient world includes the discoveries (the remains of the past and what we know) and the mysteries (what we do not know) about this period of history, in a range of societies including Australia and China

 There are two units of study in the Year 7 curriculum for Geography: Water in the world and Place and liveability.